Halezmarie/Gameventory-Project/README.md

 ## Usage

-Users can create an account to keep track of their games and to see games that other uses have created.
+Users can create an account to keep track of their games and to see games that other users have created.

 ## Contributing